Set up an appointment with your advisor today!

 - development of the student's ability to analyze and interpret the elements of the communication process as they occur in society.

 The department strives to achieve these objectives through varied coursework designed to prepare students for the variety of careers available to communication graduates, through practical field experiences obtained from an internship program, and through practical experience in other departmental programs.
-Our forensics program is considered one of the top 10 in the nation.

 Graduates from the program are employed in a wide variety of people-oriented careers, including management, community leadership, public relations, sales, and organizational and human resource development.
 Our on-going transition to an information-based society makes the skills of our majors highly valued by employers.
 As Roger B. Smith, former General Motors Chief Executive, noted: "Everything we do depends on the successful transfer of meaning from one person or group to another.
 In fact, it's not much of an exaggeration to say that communication is really what business is all about."